merenlab/merenlab.org/_posts/anvio/2015-12-07-predicting-number-of-genomes.md

 And this is how this goes on my screen:

 {% highlight bash %}
-$ anvi-interactive -f contigs.fa -o contigs.db
+$ anvi-gen-contigs-database -f contigs.fa -o contigs.db
 Contigs database .............................: A new database, new-contigs.db, has been created.
 Number of contigs ............................: 4,189
 Number of splits .............................: 4,861